maddieky/panjiva-code/README.md

 Code used to create the tables and figures in our FEDS note: "Bill of Lading Data in International Trade Research with an Application to the Covid-19 Pandemic" (Flaaen et al.).

+# database

+All files used to build the database use python and require large computational servers to process the large data files.
+In our project, we used a server with 24 cores, 200GB RAM, and over 3 TB of disk space.
+Our version of the Panjiva Impala database is served on a Hadoop cluster.
+Your usage may vary depending on the resources available.

+* Downloading data from FTP server:
+    * Coordinator script with Ray local parallelization: data_ftppull_coordinator_ray.py
+    * Worker script: data_ftppull_worker.py
+* Processing data and uploading to Hadoop:
+    * Script with Dask local parallelization: process_and_load_dask.py

 # Data Manipulation

 All files used to query/manipulate data from our Panjiva Hadoop database are located in code_for_paper/data_manipulation or code_for_paper/stata: